The Black Madonna of

-After extensive visits to Sant Miquel de Cuixà and Sant Pere de Rodes, we have finally arrived at Montserrat, the third monastery of our quest and the holiest place of them all.
-It is revered in Catalonia because the Black Madonna has rewarded the faithful with so many miracles.
-We shall see that her powers extend to us as well when she hands us the third piece of the Magic Sword and confirms the symbolism of Chrétien and Wolfram in grail romance.
-We owe it to the guidance of the historian Jeroni Pujades that the legends of Montserrat complete our search for the Christian part of the grail mystery.
-Although he never mentions the grail in his works, his esoteric time-capsule and hints like griphos, copas de argento, and horn of the unicorn make it clear he was familiar with the secret traditions, but could not admit it openly because of the 'heretic' elements.
+After extensive visits to Sant Miquel de Cuixà and Sant Pere de Rodes, we have finally arrived at Santa Maria de Montserrat, the third monastery of our quest and the holiest place of them all.
+It is revered in Catalonia because its Black Madonna has rewarded the faithful with many miracles.
+We shall see that her powers extend to us as well when she hands us the third piece of the broken Magic Sword and confirms the symbolism of Chrétien and Wolfram in grail romance.
+We owe it to the guidance of the historian Jeroni Pujades that the legends of Montserrat complete our search for the Christian elements of the grail mystery.
+Although he never mentions the grail in his works, his esoteric time-capsule and hints like griphos, copas de argento, and horns of the unicorn make it clear he was familiar with the secret traditions, but could not admit it openly because of the 'heretic' aspects.
 Yet during each step of our discovery process, he leads us to the right solution which reveals his initiation.

-We had found two Latin chronicles at the first monasteries that mention events, which were forged by erudite churchmen in the Middle Ages.
-With the guidance of Pujades we are about to take the same approach with the legends of this monastery, which feature the 9th century and many familiar themes: Celestial lights after sunset, a virgin and child, hermits in caves, and another rape!
-In a strange twist of the chronicle from Cuixà the daughter of Guifré el Pilós gets raped this time – and at Montserrat of all places!
+We discovered two Latin chronicles at the first monasteries that mention events, which were forged by erudite churchmen in the Middle Ages.
+With the guidance of Pujades we are about to take the same approach with the legends of this monastery about the 9th century and many familiar themes: Celestial lights after sunset, a virgin and child, hermits in caves, and another rape!
+In a surprising twist of the chronicle from Cuixà the daughter of Guifré el Pilós gets raped this time – and at Montserrat of all places!
 The culprit is allegedly Joan Gari, a pious hermit and exorcist, who is possessed by the devil after a long life of chasticity and cuts the throat of his victim afterwards.
-He is punished by the pope to become even shaggier than the shaggy count, a surprising reversal which implies that a rape was attached to Guifré's name and a learned monk ordered to "remove" it to far-away Flanders.
-The sword fight of Parzival comes to mind, against the protector of the girl he had raped in his first adventure.
-It is a bloody battle against over a hundred dragons that rise like red flashes of lightening from the armor and helmet of Orilus.
-We are reminded of Parzival's mother and her cosmic daydream, her sterneblic, where a dragon announced his birth, and that the wise hermit tells Parzival he was that dragon!
+He is punished by the pope to get even shaggier than the shaggy count, a strange reversal which implies that a rape was attached to Guifré's name and "removed" to far-away Flanders.
+The sword fight of Parzival comes to mind, against the protector of the girl he raped in his first adventure.
+It is a bloody battle against hundreds of dragons that rise like red flashes of lightening from the armor and helmet of Orilus like a modern light show.
+We remember Parzival's mother and her cosmic daydream, her sterneblic, where a dragon announces his birth and the wise hermit tells Parzival later he was that dragon!
 This turns out to be quite a challenge for him – and for us!
-The coat of arms of Guifré el Pilós (at left) shows a dragon on his helmet – but could Parzival have fought against himself?
-What complicates matters are two hermits in a cave, one possessed and the other a wise man, and that the legends of Montserrat connect to the 854-year planetary cycles we developed with Kepler's help.
-Let's see how Jeroni Pujades, a contemporary of Kepler, unfolds this magical mystery about good and evil.
-He outlines this concept in the prologue of the Crónica by advising his readers "to pick the rose and leave the thorns behind".
+The coat of arms of Guifré el Pilós shows a dragon on his helmet – but does it mean that Parzival fought against himself?_

-Pujades dedicates an entire chapter to the "Coronica General" of the Benedictine order to introduce the sacred mountain, the small towns around it and the red Llobregat river below its Eastern slopes.
-Like a poet, he enhances the chronicle by praising the beauty of the thousands of wild flowers, herbs and trees that make the mountain a spectacular garden (grandioso jardin) with springs, brooks and streams.
-Although most dry up in the summer, there are caves where rushing water is heard deep inside.
-He also describes some rocks on the mountain as very hard, like white jasper, and suggests that those "who understand" get a sense of well being when working with them.
+Pujades dedicates an entire chapter to the "Coronica General" of the Benedictine order which celebrates the sacred mountain, the small towns around it and the red Llobregat river below its Eastern slopes.
+There are thousands of wild flowers, herbs and trees that make the mountain a spectacular garden (grandioso jardin) with many springs, brooks and streams.
+Although most dry up in the summer, there are caves where rushing water is heard from deep below.
+Pujades mentions that some rocks on the mountain are very hard, like white jasper, and suggests that those "who understand this" get a sense of well being when working with them.

 Before we study his rhetorical attacks of Church history some visitors of our site may wonder why we should waste our time with cave legends from the 9th century?
-Among other reasons we might find out why there had been hundreds of Black Madonnas in European churches, of which many have been destroyed!
-Although this could provide valuable information for our grail studies, there is also a dramatic reason: It is an established fact that the mystic experiences of St Ignatius de Loyola in Montserrat led to the foundation of the Jesuits, the "Society of Jesus" .
-He had spent a night vigil before the Black Madonna in 1522, then laid down his sword and dagger in front of her and chose the seclusion of a cave for a retreat of several months.
-We will show below that he may have discovered the secret of Montserrat and vowed to protect it by exchanging his dagger for a poisoned pen!
+Among other reasons, we might find out why there were hundreds of Black Madonnas in European churches, of which most have been destroyed!
+Although this could provide valuable information for our grail studies, there is another dramatic reason: A mystic experience of St Ignatius de Loyola in Montserrat led to the foundation of the Jesuits, the "Society of Jesus" .
+He had spent a night vigil before the Black Madonna in March 1522, then laid down his sword and dagger before her and chose the seclusion of a nearby cave for several months.
+We will offer substantial evidence below that he discovered the secret of Montserrat and decided to protect it by exchanging his dagger for a poisoned pen!

-But first, here is an irreverent report for "armchair travelers" by Richard Ford as a tune-up for things to come: This adventurous Brit and Oxford graduate rode up to the Black Madonna on horseback in the 1830s, when slavery was still practiced in the USA and most of the monastery destroyed by Napoleon's army (1809-1811).
-The London Times declared upon its publication in 1845: So great a literary achievement has never before been performed under so humble a title.
-We should add that we owe much to the literary efforts of Google, which not only offers a digital version of the Crónica, but also of Ford's Handbook for Travelers in Spain .
+But first, here is an irreverent report for "armchair travelers" by Richard Ford as a tune-up for things to come.
+This adventurous Brit and Oxford graduate rode up to the Black Madonna on horseback in the 1830s, when slavery was still practiced in the USA and after the monastery had been sacked and destroyed by Napoleon's army (1809-1811).
+The London Times declared upon its publication in 1845: ¨So great a literary achievement has never before been performed under so humble a title¨.
+We should add that we owe much to the efforts of Google, which offers digital versions of the Crónica and Ford's Handbook for Travelers in Spain .
 Here are a few excerpts from his entertaining report: